KEYNOTE SPEAKERS

 – Received PhD degree from Gifu Medical School, Japan in 2009

-– Current work positions: Vice director of VNCB Friendship Hospital
+– Vice director of Vietnam-Cuba Friendship Hospital, Hanoi.

 Abstract